 The emergence of words from vocal imitations

-We investigated how conventional words might emerge from the unguided repetition of nonword imitations.
+We investigated how conventional spoken words might emerge from imitations of environmental sounds.
 Participants played a version of the children’s game “Telephone”.
-The first generation imitated recognizable environmental sounds (e.g., glass breaking, water splashing), and subsequent generations imitated the imitations of the prior generation for a maximum of 8 generations.
-We then examined whether the vocal imitations became more word-like, became more suitable as learned category labels, and retained a resemblance to the original sound.
+The first generation of particiapnts imitated recognizable environmental sounds (e.g., glass breaking, water splashing).
+Subsequent generations imitated the imitations of the prior generation for a maximum of 8 generations.
 The results showed that the imitations became more stable and word-like, and more easily learnable as category labels.
 At the same time, even after 8 generations, both spoken imitations and their written transcriptions could be matched above chance to the category of environmental sound that motivated them.
 These results show how repeated imitation can create progressively more word-like forms while retaining a semblance of iconicity with the original sound.
-We interpret these results as evidence for the role of human vocal imitation in explaining the origins of human language.
+The results speak to the possible role of human vocal imitation in explaining the origins of spoken words.

 People have long pondered the origins of languages, especially the words that compose them.
 For example, both Plato in his Cratylus dialogue (Plato and Reeve 1999) and John Locke in his Essay Concerning Human Understanding (Locke 1948) examined the "naturalness" of words--whether they are somehow imitative of their meaning.
 Here, we investigated whether new words can be formed from the repetition of non-verbal imitations.
 Does the repetition of imitations over generations of speakers gradually give rise to novel word forms?
 In what ways do these words resemble the original sounds that motivated them?
-We report a large-scale experiment investigating how new words can form--gradually and without instruction--simply by repeating imitations of environmental sounds.
+We report a large-scale experiment (N=1571) investigating how new words can form--gradually and without instruction--simply by repeating imitations of environmental sounds.

-The importance of imitation and depiction in the origin of signs is clearly observable in signed languages (Klima Edward and Bellugi 1980), but in considering the idea that vocal imitation may be key to understanding the origin of spoken words, many have argued that the human capacity for vocal imitation is far too limited (Arbib 2012; Tomasello 2010; Armstrong and Wilcox 2007; Corballis 2003; Hockett 1978; Hewes 1973).
-For example, Pinker and Jackendoff (Pinker and Jackendoff 2005) argued that, “most humans lack the ability (found in some birds) to convincingly reproduce environmental sounds … Thus ‘capacity for vocal imitation’ in humans might be better described as a capacity to learn to produce speech” (p.
+The importance of imitation and depiction in the origin of signs is clearly observable in the origin of words in signed languages (Klima Edward and Bellugi 1980; Goldin-Meadow 2016; Kendon 2014), but in considering the idea that vocal imitation may be key to understanding the origin of spoken words, many have argued that the human capacity for vocal imitation is far too limited to play a role (Arbib 2012; Tomasello 2010; Armstrong and Wilcox 2007; Corballis 2003; Hockett 1978; Hewes 1973).
+For example, Pinker and Jackendoff (Pinker and Jackendoff 2005) argued that, “most humans lack the ability … to convincingly reproduce environmental sounds … Thus ‘capacity for vocal imitation’ in humans might be better described as a capacity to learn to produce speech” (p.
 209).
-Consequently, it is still widely assumed that vocal imitation--or more broadly, the use of any sort of resemblance between form and meaning--cannot be important to understanding the origin of spoken words (Goldin-Meadow 2016; Kendon 2014).
+Consequently, it is still widely assumed that vocal imitation--or more broadly, the use of any sort of resemblance between form and meaning--cannot be important to understanding the origin of spoken words.